andertakecare/message-generator-JS/README.md

 # message-generator-JS
 ## Description
-This is a script that automatically generates a random simple message for the user.
+This is a script that automatically generates a random message for the user.
 The message is presented as a proverb of wisdom and the results can span from non-sensical to hilarious.
 ## Usage
 Designed to be run in Node.js.